sukyoungshin/sukyoungshin/README.md

 ## 👋 Hi there

-Weclome to my github!
+Welcome to my github!
 I am a Front-End Developer, who lives in South Korea. <br/>
 These followings are representative images showing my recent github activites and interest.
 Thanks!

 ### Githut Activities